 Does everyone need this much resolution?
 No, but from an image quality perspective, I can't think of a negative reason for having too many pixels.
 All other aspects remaining equal, more is better.
 That said, there are some negative aspects to ultra-high image resolution.
 More specifically, higher resolution magnifies things you don't want to see including:

-The details of diffraction do not need to be understood but all photographers should be aware that, as the aperture opening decreases (higher f/number), images become less sharp at the pixel level beyond the approximate aperture we refer to as the Diffraction Limited Aperture ("DLA", included in table above).
+The details of diffraction do not necessarily need to be understood but all photographers should be aware that, as the aperture opening decreases (higher f/number), images become less sharp at the pixel level beyond the approximate aperture we refer to as the Diffraction Limited Aperture ("DLA", included in table above).
 As resolution increases, that point of visible degradation occurs at a wider aperture, negating a bit of the higher resolution advantage.
 While you will frequently want to use apertures narrower than this camera's f/5.2 DLA, the decision to do so should happen with the understanding that pixel-level sharpness is a compromise being made.
-Those wanting to retain maximum sharpness in their ultra-high resolution, very deep DOF images may decide that tilt-shift lenses and focus stacking techniques are especially attractive.
+Those wanting to retain maximum sharpness in their ultra-high resolution or create very deep DOF (Depth-of-Field) images may decide that tilt-shift lenses and focus stacking techniques are especially attractive.

 Large file sizes require large amounts of storage, increased file transfer/load times, and increased computing cycles.
 The C-RAW format significantly reduces the impact of those first two downsides.
 Perhaps it is time to buy higher capacity memory cards and disk drives and to get a faster computer if necessary.